njwilson23/depgraph/README.md

 large dependency graphs.

-A user defined `build(dataset, reason)` function (name unimportant) takes a dataset and defines how it should be constructed.
-The *reason* is a `Reason` object that clarifies the reason for a build.
+A user defined `build(dataset, reason)` function (name unimportant) takes a dataset and constructs it based on its ancestors and any other attributes of the `Dataset`.
+The *reason* is a `Reason` object that specifies the motivation for a build step.

 The `depgraph.buildall()` function or `Dataset.buildnext()` method can be used to obtain ancestor datasets and reason pairs to feed to the `build()` function.
-Alternatively, the `build()` function can be decorated with the `buildmanager` decorator, which creates a function that automatically constructs a dataset by assembling its dependencies in order.
+Alternatively, the `build()` function can be decorated with the `buildmanager` decorator, which creates a function that automatically constructs a dataset by assembling its dependencies in order (see the examples below).

 Complex dependency graphs can be visualized by using the `graphviz()` function, which returns a [DOT language](http://www.graphviz.org/content/dot-language)